riverrun/cheesemaker/README.md

 There is now a slideshow, which can show random images or show the images in order.
 This option can also be changed while the slideshow is running.

-You can save images, but there might be a decrease in quality.
+You can save images, but any image (exif) data will be lost.

 The preferences (automatic orientation, background color, slideshow time delay, and including images in subfolders) are saved for the next time you use Cheesemaker.

 ### TODO

-* Improve saving.
+* Improve saving (add an option to save exif data).
 * Put my feet up and relax.
 * Make it faster.
 * Take it easy for a while.